MyPromoter/MyPromoter/README.md

 ## Current Problems in Booking Tables at Nightlife Venues: ##
   1. Currently, promotors aggressively market their custom deals to potential clients.
   2. Foreigners don't like dealing with street promoters.
-  3. No app that is explicitly for the Nightlife Entertainment scene.
+  3. There are little-to-no apps which are explicitly for Nightlife Entertainment scene.

 ## Current Scenario ##
   You know someone that works at/for the club.